-Bi-lingual Haamla Maternity Support Workers provide advocacy support and information for women about their maternity care choices.
-This is done at home, at Children's Centres and in the hospital setting.
-They support women around their social, religious and cultural needs' and offer bereavement support.
+Bi-lingual Haamla Maternity Support Workers will provide advocacy support and information for you about your Maternity care choices.
+This is done in your home, or in a Children's Centres or the hospital setting.
+They will support you around your social, religious and cultural needs' .

 Haamla Antenatal Groups

-These antenatal classes are for women only.
-Interpreters are provided for women who need language support.
+These antenatal classes are for women and pregnant people only.
+Interpreters may also be present at the session for anyone who requires this support.
 Information about pregnancy, birth and caring for your baby is provided and shared in a relaxed setting.

 Weekly sessions are held every:

 - Wednesday 10.30-12.30pm at The Compton Centre, Harehills Lane, LS9 7BG

 - Friday 10.30-11.30am at Hamara Healthy Living Centre, Tempest Road LS11 6RD